mattwaite/JOUR491-News-Applications/syllabus.md

 * Do: [Codecademy: JavaScript 1-4](http://www.codecademy.com/tracks/javascript)
 * Do: [Try jQuery 1-6](http://try.jquery.com)

-__Feb.
-18, 2014__
+__Sept.
+29, 2015__

 Your first news app, part 1.

+Homework:

-Using Tarbell, make a single page news app.
+* Do: Using Tarbell, make a single page news app.
 Data TBA.

-__Feb.
-20, 2014__
+Due by next class.
+Commit to Github.
+Submit the URL to Blackboard.

+__Oct.
+1, 2015__

 Your first news app, part 2.

+Homework:

-Your second news app is due before the next class.
+* Do: Your second news app is due before the next class.
 Commit to Github.
 Submit the URL to Blackboard.

-__Feb.
-25, 2014__
+__Oct.
+6, 2015__

 The ethics of news apps